stevecassidy/python-web-programming/docs/javascript/dom.md

 to the `document` are reflected live in the page.
 This is the basis of our ability to write Javascript applications with rich user interfaces running inside the web browser.

+## Other Parts of the DOM API

+There are many other things that can be done via the DOM; in fact, most of what we will discus in these chapters on Javascript is about the DOM.
+For example, when we look at [event handlers](events.md) we will learn about the event handler interface linked to DOM nodes and the `addEventListener` function that interacts with it.
+Form elements make up a subset of the collection of HTML elements and have particular interfaces to handle user interaction etc.

+We use the DOM to interact with the HTML page and hence the user.
+It is the basic building block of client side web application programming.

 ## Exercise: Fake News